Feedback Insertion-Deletion Codes: Lower bound on

 The algorithm $\mathfrak{A_{id}}(M,n,\alpha)$ described in Section~\ref{sec::feedback insertion-deletion code} was originally proposed in a similar form for the substitution channel.
-We emphasize that this channel provides synchronization between Alice and Bob, i.e., after transmitting the symbol $c_i$, the channel outputs exactly one symbol $y_i$.
-We will refer to the encoding algorithm for the substitution channel with $n$ channel uses that follows steps described in Section~\ref{sec::feedback insertion-deletion code} as $\mathfrak{A}_{s}(M,n,\alpha)$.
-A formal definition of this algorithm for the substitution channel will be given in Section~\ref{sec::analysis of the feedback substitution code}.
+We emphasize that this channel provides synchronization between the sender and the receiver, i.e., after transmitting the symbol $c_i$, the channel outputs exactly one symbol $y_i$.
+We will refer to the encoding algorithm for the substitution channel with $n$ channel uses that follows the steps described in Section~\ref{sec::feedback insertion-deletion code} as $\mathfrak{A}_{s}(M,n,\alpha)$.
+A formal definition of this algorithm for the substitution channel will be given in Section~\ref{sec: feedback subsitution code}.
+In the following we show that it is possible to achieve the asymptotic rate given in equation~\eqref{eq::main result} for the adversarial insertion-deletion channel by using the algorithm $\mathfrak{A_{id}}(M,n,\alpha)$.
+We first prove the following Lemma.